shreyasnisal/shreyasnisal/README.md

 ### I work on creative applications of technology

+- Currently, I'm a Research Assistant at the Exertion Games Lab at Monash University
-- Currently, I'm working on Electrical Muscle Stimulation to design bodily games in Human-Computer Interaction
+- I'm exploring bodily games in Human-Computer Interaction (HCI) using Electrical Muscle Stimulation (EMS)
 - I'm the developer and co-designer behind QLogic, a quantum computing puzzle game
 - I create YouTube videos on coding related stuff
+- Do check out Speech Programmer, my most popular open-source project

 <br>